-Copper puts pennies in your pocket, but don't let their use on these coins fool you into believing it's worthless.
-Another of the best paying scrap metal is brass.
-The truth is that no one can tell you what precious metal you should buy, not even us.
+Copper may not be the first metal that comes to mind when you think of collecting, but don't let its use on coins fool you into believing it's worthless.
+In fact, copper is one of the most profitable scrap metals out there.
+But when it comes to precious metals, no one can tell you what to buy, not even us.
 As with any other asset class, a precious metals portfolio is better insured when diversified.

 For beginners, silver or gold may be the best place to start.
 Once you have at least part of each one in your portfolio, many investors begin to integrate lesser-known metals such as platinum, palladium or copper.
 By diversifying with precious metals, you can make your asset portfolio less risky.
 Copper has several uses and is more abundant than gold or silver, but it has many of the same properties.

 For example, gold is an excellent electrical conductor and copper is still suitable for electrical projects.
 Copper is also highly malleable, so it can be formed into pipes, sinks, faucets and features.
 It has a nice color, and tends to rise as the rose gold color palette becomes more and more popular in home design.
 Some historic or high-end homes are even looking for copper roofing instead of cheaper slate or metal tile options.
 Before money was minted in more common metals, it was minted in silver or gold.